Modern Views of Machine Learning for Precision Psychiatry: Discussion and Conclusion

 \textbf{Clinical integration.} Many ML-based studies have deployed limited experimental datasets.
-While structuring experiments and challenges for developing ML applications in mental health, it is important to consider the clinical need from both a user experience point of view as well as for key factors such as sources of data, size of held out datasets, and so on.
-From a user experience point of view, it is important to consider both the mental health professionals using the application \cite{rajpurkar2022ai} as well as their patients \cite{grande2022consumer}.
-Some of this work, like running user research in various demographics, lies outside of the ML domain; however, such cross-functional research can inform best practices in developing ML models.
-This type of thinking with the end goal in mind is important for successful translation of precision psychiatry research to widespread clinical practice \cite{davidson2020crossroads}.
+While structuring experiments and challenges for developing ML applications in mental health, it is important to consider the clinical need from a user experience perspective as well as consider key factors such as sources of data and size of held out datasets.
+From a user experience point of view, it is important to consider both the mental health professionals using the application \citep{rajpurkar2022ai} and their patients \citep{grande2022consumer}.
+Some of this work, such as running user research in various demographics, lies outside of the ML domain; however, such cross-functional research can inform best practices in developing ML models.
+This type of thinking with the end goal in mind is important for successful translation of precision psychiatry research to widespread clinical practice \citep{davidson2020crossroads}.

 \textbf{Ethical considerations.} ML applications in mental health raises several important ethical considerations.
-For example, ML models for risk assessment can lead to early screening that can in theory help with starting treatment early \cite{burr2020digital}.
-However, when screening techniques are available outside clinical settings, it also creates the risk of misinterpretation by patients, which can negatively affect treatment seeking behavior or can trigger self-harming thoughts in patients.
-Other ethical questions related to increasing the risk of self-harm arise inherently from using ML approaches that use foundation models like GPT-3 (Generative Pre-trained Transformer 3), which should be fully considered before deployment in clinical settings \cite{korngiebel2021considering}.
+For example, ML models for risk assessment can lead to early screening that can in theory help with starting treatment early \citep{burr2020digital}.
+However, when screening techniques are available outside clinical settings, it also creates the risk of misinterpretation by patients, which can negatively affect treatment seeking behavior or trigger self-harming thoughts in patients.
+Other ethical questions related to increasing the risk of self-harm arise inherently from using ML approaches that use foundation models like GPT-3 (Generative Pre-trained Transformer 3), which should be fully considered before deployment in clinical settings \citep{korngiebel2021considering}.